Dental fillings & cavity treatment (with/with no insurance) Madison and Sun Prairie, WI

 To find out what percentage may be covered by your insurance plan, refer to the information provided to you when you enrolled, or call the 1-800 number on the back of your card to ask a representative.
 If you need help obtaining this information, a Dental Health Associates front desk staff member would be happy to help you.
 If you are a DHA patient, our financial coordinators will help you obtain an estimate of coverage if requested.

 Dental Clinics Throughout Dane County

 Dental Health Associates of Madison have several clinic locations conveniently located throughout Madison and suburbs.
-If you're looking for dental fillings in Shorewood Hills, near Middleton, Sun Prairie, or beyond, then you've come to the right place:
+If you're looking for dental fillings in Shorewood Hills, near Middleton, Fitchburg, and Sun Prairie then you've come to the right place: